too-much-todotxt/awesome-todo.txt/README.md

 awesome todo.txt related projects, tools, and articles

-http://todotxt.org/ is worth checking out, be aware it does have a number of 404 links.
+http://todotxt.org/ is worth checking out, but be aware that it has a number of 404 links.

 ## Syntax Highlighting